FelixKrueger/reStrainingOrder/Docs/README.md

 Again - this is a one-off process.

-Here are sample commands for some popular aligners using 4 cores each.
+Here are sample commands for some popular aligners using 4 cores each (just copy-paste).
 Depending on your resources this process may take up to a few hours.

 **Bowtie2:**
 ```